panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 ---
 title: "An Interesting Explanation of async/await in JavaScript"
-description: "async/await syntax in JavaScript let's you write async code in a sync way."
+description: "async/await syntax in JavaScript is a syntactic sugar around promises."
 published: "2020-09-01"
 modified: "2020-09-01"
 thumbnail: "./images/cover-2.png"